Too Phat: Solo career

-Joe Flizzow releases his first solo album President on 31 December 2008 under Warner Music Malaysia as the distributor and Havoc on 7 November 2013.
+Joe Flizzow released his first solo album President on 31 December 2008 under Warner Music Malaysia as the distributor and Havoc on 7 November 2013.

 Aku Tanya Apa Khabar

-During 2015 Anugerah Juara Lagu Award (AJL) the song Apa Khabar by Joe Flizzow (feat.
-SonaOne) had win top prize on that night.
-The song lyric talked about Joe reminiscing the memory that he had with Malique and he saying hello to him.
-Despite receiving mix criticism by the masses. one side were booing due to the fact that the hip hop/R&B song winning the top prize which is not a very popular genres among Malaysian themselves while on that night while the other side is the long time fan of Too Phat that praise Joe for making them reminiscing to their nostalgic memories.
+During 2015, Anugerah Juara Lagu Award (AJL) the song Apa Khabar by Joe Flizzow (feat.
+SonaOne) won the top prize on that night.
+The song lyrics dealt with Joe reminiscing over the good memories that he had with Malique and Joe's saying hello to him.
+The song received mixed response at the ceremony with one side booing because the top prize was awarded to a hip hop/R&B song, which is an unpopular genre among many Malaysians.
+At the same time that night, long time fan of Too Phat praised Joe for inspiring nostalgic memories for them.

 Recent developments

-As of 2016 Joe Flizzow's projects mostly involved Kartel Records, a record label that he had founded in 2005.
+As of 2016, Joe Flizzow's projects mostly involved Kartel Records, a record label that he had founded in 2005.
 Numerous local and R&B artist had signed under his label with notable names like Altimet and SonaOne.